hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 server will potentially disable access to your ip for few minutes, so you wont get any data.
 After few minutes the access will be restored and you can get the data again.

-To help mitigate this to some extent, the logic caches data wrt any given state for upto 5 mins by default.
+To help mitigate this to some extent, and also to be bit efficient and less loading on the server, the logic caches data wrt any given state for upto 5 mins by default.
 So if a user tries to requery wrt the same state, it wont try to fetch the data from the server.
 However if user tries to query wrt a new state, then it will fetch fresh data, provided previously data had not been fetched for that state within the past 5 minutes.

 Program Versions